 ii.
 There are no missing entries for required fields

 iv.
-If traveling abroad on federal grants, the travel was pre-approved by the campus sponsored program office
+If traveling abroad on federal grants, the travel was pre-approved by STAR or research office until transition to STAR has been completed

 v.
 Mileage and per diem amounts requested are accurate and in compliance with mileage and per diem policies